JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ## The Task Life-cycle
-The most useful tool within a colony is the `task` method.
+The most useful tool within a colony is the `task`.
 Tasks are used to coordinate work, track reputation, and ultimately the only way to get paid through a colony.
 See [tasks](/colonynetwork/docs-tasks/) for a complete description of what tasks are within a colony.

 ### Create
 A newly created task must be assigned to a domain and must reference a `specificationHash` for the task's completion.
 Also known as a "Task Brief", the task specification is a description of the work to be done and how that work will be evaluated.
 A specificationHash is likely to be the reference hash for a document of some type hosted on IPFS,  but this is not a strict requirement.

 The "root domain" of any colony is `1`, and is the default value for `domainId` if unspecified.